Skip to content

 These three updates were a big deal.
 It’s easy to take for granted, but Google is smarter than it ever has been, and that’s all thanks to Hummingbird, RankBrain and BERT.
 With those updates, Google got better at understanding the intent behind the keywords, allowing them to provide relevant results without needing to match the exact keyword.

-Types of keyword clustering
+Types of Keyword Clustering

 The first principle of keyword clustering is that you want each page on your website to rank for its primary keyword, followed by any short or long-tail secondary keywords.